EXP-code/EXP-docs/topics/bfetheory.rst

 Examples
 --------

-Figure \ref{fig:disk_amplitudes} shows the in-plane amplitude variations for radial functions (:math:`n` orders) as a function of radius, separated by harmonic subspace (:math:`m` orders) for an exponential disk in an NFW \citep{navarro97} halo.
+:numref:`disk_amplitudes` shows the in-plane amplitude variations for radial functions (:math:`n` orders) as a function of radius, separated by harmonic subspace (:math:`m` orders) for an exponential disk in an NFW ([navarro97]_) halo.
 We show the four harmonic subspaces that are most relevant for the evolution of the simulation, :math:`m=0,1,2,4`, from top to bottom in the panels.
 In each harmonic subspace, the lowest-order radial order, :math:`n=1`, has no nodes except at :math:`R=0` for :math:`m\ge0`.
 The number of nodes increases with order :math:`n`.
 The nodes are interleaved by radial order, but the increasing number of nodes means that the smallest radius node always decreases in radius as the number of nodes increases.
 Therefore, an increase in amplitude for higher--:math:`n`--order harmonics corresponds to the movement of mass to smaller radii.
 Additionally, the spacing of nodes gives an approximate value for the force resolution of the simulation.
 For example, the highest order :math:`m=0` radial function (:math:`n=12`) has a zero at :math:`R=0.2a`, or 600 pc in a MW-like galaxy.
 Additionally, the radial orders are interleaved between harmonic orders, such that the location of the first node, :math:`R^{[1st]}`, is given by

 .. math::
    R_{m=2,n=1}^{[1st]} \approx \frac{1}{2}\left(R_{m=1,n=1}^{[1st]} +